 The course will be graded pass/fail (no high pass or low pass) for those students who are not hired purely on a paid basis.
-Students who attend all class sessions and complete 150 hours of work during the semester will receive a passing grade, provided, however, that students who regularly miss deadlines for the completion of projects during the semester may receive a failing grade.
+Students who attend all class sessions and complete the minimum hours of work during the semester (50 hours per unit, units must be determined by drop/add deadline) will receive a passing grade, provided, however, that students who regularly miss deadlines for the completion of projects during the semester may receive a failing grade.